 3.)
 Mobile Charting with Medical Grade Tablets

-Even with a lighter weight non-powered medical cart, sometimes wheeling a large device from room to room isn’t the best way for a healthcare practitioner to perform their rounds.
-In some cases, having a dedicated computer in every patient room isn’t a possibility for facilities with tighter budget constraints.
+Even with a lighter-weight, non-powered medical cart, sometimes wheeling a large device from room to room isn't the best way for a healthcare practitioner to perform their rounds.
+In some cases, having a dedicated computer in every patient room isn't a possibility for facilities with tighter budget constraints.
 Mobility and budget can both be two major hurdles that healthcare IT professionals must contend with.

-Medical tablets provide a solution for both problems.
+Medical-grade tablets provide a solution for both problems.
 A lot of hospitals are turning to these mobile medical devices as an alternative to medical carts.
-Nurses and physicians can walk into a patient room or exam room with a medical grade tablet and do their charting on the go.
+Nurses and physicians can walk into a patient room or exam room with a medical-grade tablet and do their charting on the go.
 A medical tablet with a barcode scanner takes functionality to the next level, allowing the end user to scan patient ID bracelets, IV bags or other medication bottles to ensure that a patient is receiving the right medication.

 4.)
 Improving Patient Safety in Operating Rooms